 Open Carry Laws in New York State

-In the state of New York, it is legal to openly carry a pocket knife with a blade length of less than four inches.
-However, knives that are considered dangerous weapons such as switchblades and gravity knives are not allowed to be carried in public places.
-Additionally, some cities may have their own laws regarding open carry of pocket knives so it is important to check local regulations before carrying any type of knife.
+In New York, it is generally legal to openly carry a pocket knife with a blade length of less than four inches.
+However, some types of knives such as switchblades are prohibited from being carried in public places.
+Since 2019, gravity knives, previously deemed illegal, are now permitted.
+Different municipalities may have their own laws regarding open carry of pocket knives, so it’s advisable to check local regulations before carrying any type of knife.